 The New Jersey Criminal Mischief statute first grades the degree of crime based on the value.
 For example, Criminal Mischief is a third-degree crime if the damage is $2,000.00 or more; a fourth-degree crime if the damage is between $500.00 and $2,000.00; and a disorderly persons offense if the damage is $500.00 or less.

 Additionally, the degree of the crime may depend on the type of property that the damaged.
 For Example, the following property types will dictate the degree of crime:

 Crimes in the second degree range can be punishable from 5 years to 10 years in New Jersey State prison.
-Crimes in the third degree range can be punishable from 3 years to 5 years in the New Jersey State prison.
-Crimes in the 4th degree range can be punishable up to 18 months in New Jersey State prison.
+Crimes in the third-degree range can be punishable from 3 years to 5 years in the New Jersey State prison.
+Crimes in the fourth-degree range can be punishable up to 18 months in New Jersey State prison.
 Disorderly persons offenses can be punishable up to 6 months in the County jail usually in the County where the crime was committed.